gloveboxes/Azure-IoT-Hub-with-Python-and-MQTT/README.md

-# Azure IoT Hub with Python and MQTT support from Windows, OSX, Linux including Ubuntu and Raspberry Pi Zero, 2 and 3
+# Azure IoT Hub with Python and MQTT support from Windows, Mac OS X Sierra, Linux including Ubuntu and Raspberry Pi Zero, 2 and 3

 This cross platform Python3 code sample demonstrates how to stream data to Azure IoT Hub from Windows, OSX, Linux including Ubuntu and Raspberry Pi Zero, 2 and 3